megamind1230/demo/first vault/random/obsidian 1st step.md

 		- gobbledygook
 some shortcuts
 	- ctrl enter > *open link in another tab*
-	- alt enter > *follow the link opening it in the same tab*إ starred notes alt s ctrl shift s
+	- alt enter > *follow the link opening it in the same tab* starred notes alt s ctrl shift s